-For the year ended December 31, 2014, our income tax provision was \$41.5 million compared to \$47.9 million for the prior year.
-Our effective tax rate was approximately 35.6% for the year ended December 31, 2014 compared to 43.4% for the prior year.
-The change in the income tax provision and effective tax rate was primarily related to the impact of the benefit of the Arizona tax law changes (both tax rate and apportionment method) combined with a decrease in tax expense related to the valuation allowance on our Arizona net operating losses compared to the prior year.
+For the year ended December 31, 2015, our income tax provision was \$66.0 million compared to \$41.5 million for the prior year.
+Our effective tax rate was approximately 90.3% for the year ended December 31, 2015 compared to 35.6% for the prior year.
+The change in the effective tax rate was primarily related to the impact of a one-time non-cash impairment of goodwill as well as lower benefit for the impact of the Arizona tax law changes (both tax rate and apportionment method).
 As our current estimates change in future periods, the impact on the deferred tax assets and liabilities may change correspondingly.